-The Nai Qala Association has hired teachers as coaches or trainers.
-These qualified people have a different profile and play a specific role as compared to state teachers.
-They offer tutoring classes to students on specific subjects.
+The Nai Qala Association has hired 3 qualified teachers as trainers.
+These teachers have a different profile and play a specific role as compared to state teachers, by offering tutoring classes to students on specific subjects.
 Nai Qala trainers also give advice to, and coach the state teachers as well.
-Nai Qala wants to support local teachers to improve the quality of education in those remote regions.

-Furthermore, the Nai Qala teacher trainers are themselves former students from Nai Qala schools.
-We are giving opportunities for young people in these remote regions and supporting the development of local capacity.
+Furthermore, the teacher trainers are themselves former students from Nai Qala schools.
+Tutoring the children of their region of origin creates job opportunities to young people and supports the development of local capacity.

-A capacity building program took place in Taga Barg from May to August 2017.
+- A tutoring program took place in Tagab Barg from May to August 2017.
 Over 182 teenagers (120 girls and 62 boys) registered for the course.